mesosphere/dcos-docs-site/pages/services/spinnaker/0.3.1-1.9.2/uninstall/index.md

 render: mustache
 ---

-# DC/OS 1.10
+# DC/OS 1.10 and later

-If you are using DC/OS 1.10 or later:
+If you are using DC/OS 1.10 or later version:

 Uninstall the service from the DC/OS CLI with the command `dcos package uninstall <package_name>`.
 For example, to uninstall the {{ model.techName }} instance named `spinnaker-dev`, run: